zdravkov/openai-apps-sdk-examples/README.md

 ## Serve the static assets

-If you want to preview the generated bundles without the MCP servers, start the static file server after running a build:
+All of the MCP servers expect the bundled HTML, JS, and CSS to be served from the local static file server.
+After every build, start the server before launching any MCP processes:

 ```bash
 pnpm run serve